 The go-to method in the continuous improvement world is the 5 Whys analysis.
 It is merely a series of 'why' questions to get to the root cause.
 Here's an example:

-Problem statement: The customer support call center wait time was too high.
+Problem statement: The contact center wait times and abandon rates are too high.

 Why?
-Staff members could not keep up with call volume.
+Contact center agents can not keep up with call volume.

 Why?
 There was inadequate staff for the number of calls.